internap/IOpenStack/README.md

 ```bash
 git clone https://github.com/openstack-dev/devstack
 ```
-* Create/edit your local.conf to activate all the services you want to test (here is an example we use)
+* Create/edit your local.conf to activate all the services you want to test (here is an example we use for a Ubuntu16.04 vm and 2 network interface, enp0s5 and enp0s6)
 ```text
 [[local|localrc]]
 ADMIN_PASSWORD=password